martyanov/seaweedfs/README.md

 SeaweedFS started by implementing [Facebook's Haystack design paper](http://www.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf).
-Also, SeaweedFS implements erasure coding with ideas from [f4: Facebook’s Warm BLOB Storage System](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-muralidhar.pdf), and has a lot of similarities with [Facebook’s Tectonic Filesystem](https://www.usenix.org/system/files/fast21-pan.pdf)
+Also, SeaweedFS implements erasure coding with ideas from [f4: Facebook’s Warm BLOB Storage System](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-muralidhar.pdf), and has a lot of similarities with [Facebook’s Tectonic Filesystem](https://www.usenix.org/system/files/fast21-pan.pdf).

-On top of the object store, optional [Filer] can support directories and POSIX attributes.
 Filer is a separate linearly-scalable stateless server with customizable metadata stores: LevelDB and Redis.

 For any distributed key value stores, the large values can be offloaded to SeaweedFS.
 With the fast access speed and linearly scalable capacity, SeaweedFS can work as a distributed [Key-Large-Value store][KeyLargeValueStore].

-SeaweedFS can transparently integrate with the cloud.
-With hot data on local cluster, and warm data on the cloud with O(1) access time, SeaweedFS can achieve both fast local access time and elastic cloud storage capacity.
-What's more, the cloud storage access API cost is minimized.
-Faster and Cheaper than direct cloud storage!

 [Back to TOC](#table-of-contents)

-## Additional Features ##
+## Features ##
 * Can choose no replication or different replication levels, rack and data center aware.
 * Automatic master servers failover - no single point of failure (SPOF).
 * Automatic Gzip compression depending on file MIME type.